 Health brands and businesses, healthcare professionals, journals, magazines, newspapers, websites, bloggers, government, not-for-profits, vets, natural health companies, beauty brands, pharmaceutical companies, medical device companies, agencies, and more!

 Freelance health writers don’t just write.
-Common services can include: Writing, copywriting, blogging, editing, proofreading, content marketing, email marketing, digital strategy, social media, graphic design, content management, web design.
+Common services can include writing, copywriting, patient education, blogging, editing, proofreading, content marketing, email marketing, digital strategy, social media, graphic design, content management, web design.

 You can also speak to other freelancers about how they found their first clients.